-Go to www.mcsflames.org to access current schedules for MCS athletics.
-Mike LaCroix, Athletic Director 419-756-5651 ext.
-221 MCS is a biblical based inter-denominational school dedicated to a strong academic program with Christian character and Biblical truths integrated into every area-to include athletics in order that students develop a lifelong Christian worldview.
+MCS is a biblical-based inter-denominational school dedicated to a strong academic program with Christian character and Biblical truths integrated into every area-including athletics-in order that students develop a lifelong Christian worldview.
 We desire a Christ-centered athletic program that upholds standards, reflecting a distinctive Christian athletic department.